zlassiter/WordpressTornadoWarnings/readme.txt

 * was born

 == Upgrade notice ==

+= 0.2 =
+This update is not necessary for performance and only adds screenshots and plugin URLs to the Wordpress.org site

 = 0.1 =
 This update adds some things to better comply with wordpress standards.